 Speaking: Talking to others to convey information effectively.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

-In 2016, there was an estimated number of 503,700 jobs in the United States for Crop Farmworker or Laborer.
+There were about 503,700 jobs for Crop Farmworker or Laborer in 2016 (in the United States).
 New jobs are being produced at a rate of 1.1% which is below the national average.
 The Bureau of Labor Statistics predicts 5,500 new jobs for Crop Farmworker or Laborer by 2026.
-There will be an estimated 76,800 positions for Crop Farmworker or Laborer per year.
+The BLS estimates 76,800 yearly job openings in this field.

 The states with the most job growth for Crop Farmworker or Laborer are Alaska, Nevada, and Vermont.
 Watch out if you plan on working in South Carolina, Florida, or Hawaii.
 These states have the worst job growth for this type of profession.

 The salary for Crop Farmworkers and Laborers ranges between about $21,900 and $35,200 a year.